This year's Poppy Appeal has been launched by the Royal British Legion.

 Millions of poppies will be sold over the coming days by tens of thousands of volunteers.

-The reason poppies are used is because they are the flowers which grew on the battlefields after World War I ended.
+The reason poppies are used to remember those who have given their lives in battle is because they are the flowers which grew on the battlefields after World War One ended.

-Poppies are also used to raise money for servicemen and women who are still alive but whose lives have been changed by war.
+The money raised from these donations is used to help servicemen and women who are still alive, whose lives have been changed by wars that they fought in.

 The money helps veterans who may need to find new jobs or somewhere to live, or any other support they may need.

 It is also used to help those who have lost loved ones because of wars.

 The Royal British Legion was founded on 15 May 1921.

 However, back then the poppies weren't made out of paper like they are today.
 They were made out of silk.